olcf/intro_C_workbooks/C_Play/README.md

 ***Git the Repo***

-Login to the open DTN or ascent and clone this repository in your home area if you have not already done so.
+Login to the open DTN or Odo and clone this repository in your home area if you have not already done so.

 Login help: See slide 10 : https://docs.google.com/presentation/d/1xUCsLPY6ehkugdraxgoWCLAmrkWOod6IT0S07BYeDIg/edit?usp=sharing